andev0/SatisParsery/README.md

 Every time you launch the program, it rearranges configuration file arrays' items in random order.
 I don't know how to fix it yet.

-### Windows support

-I didn't test the program on Windows thus can't guarantee that the program compiles and works on this OS.

 ### readable_names.sh prints links

-Currently the script can't deal with names of alien remains and buildings.
-There are not much of them so it should make a big deal but maybe I figure out how to fix this soon.
+Currently, the script can't deal with the names of alien remains and buildings.
+There are not many of them, so it should not make a big deal, but maybe I can figure out how to fix this soon.